neo4j/neo4j-graphrag-python/docs/source/api.rst

 RAG is a technique that enhances Large Language Model (LLM) responses by retrieving source information from external data stores to augment generated responses.

-This package enables Python developers to use perform RAG using Neo4j.
+This package enables Python developers to perform RAG using Neo4j.

 **********
 Retrievers